ixkael/ixkael.github.io/_posts/2017-03-03-crash-course-on-the-dirichlet-and-multinomial-distributions-as-conjugate-priors.md

 ---
-id: 229
+id: 230
-title: Crash course on conjugate priors: the Dirichlet and multinomial distribution
+title: Crash course on the Dirichlet and Multinomial distributions as conjugate priors
 author: admin
 guid:
 desc: